lc-dl/lc2hs/README.md

 5. Run the shortcut

 ### LC-DL Integration
-If you use LC-DL to install apps to LiveContainer and have LC → HS setup, you will be asked automatically if you want to add newly installed apps to your homescreen.
+If you use LC-DL to install apps to LiveContainer and have LC → HS setup, you will be asked  if you want to add newly installed apps to your homescreen.